 About 45 minutes northeast of Oroville, along the Middle Fork of the Feather River, those able to endure a difficult hike will discover Curtain Falls.
 With smooth, natural granite water slides and clear emerald water, it’s a challenging trip with a high reward.

-[Update October 2020: The portions of the Plumas National Forest affected by North Complex Fire, in which Curtain Falls is located, will be closed to hiking, hunting, camping, and fishing through 2021 due to ongoing recovery efforts]
+[Update October 2020: The portions of the Plumas National Forest affected by North Complex Fire, in which Curtain Falls is located, ARE CLOSED THROUGH MARCH 2023 to hiking, hunting, camping, and fishing through 2021 due to ongoing recovery efforts]

 With arguably some of the best views in Upper Bidwell Park, the Peregrine Point Disc Golf offers 18 holes traversing a varied terrain overlooking the Sacramento Valley and Chico Creek Canyon.